rda-lincoln/pygorithm/docs/Searching.rst

     from pygorithm.searching import binary_search

-    # for printing the source code of bubble_sort
+    # for printing the source code of binary_search
     print(binary_search.get_code())